 - Tonight I’m writing a post for my blog, learning2grow.org.

 - Canada, a very beautiful country, is north of America.

 *Note that if you take out the fragment (the words in bold) then you still have a complete sentence.
 Also note that none of the fragments (in bold) can stand as a main clause on its own.
 You can also use dashes — and brackets () instead of commas.
 Dashes intensify the information (make it stronger) and brackets soften the information.
 For example: Canada — a very beautiful country — is north of America.
 Or: Canada (a very beautiful country) is north of America.

 A participial phrase is a fragment that uses a specific type of past-tense verb (a participial) that acts like an adjective.
 This participial verb is not a true verb.

 - Kevin couldn’t find the path, covered by the drifting snow. (comma optional)

 - Dissatisfied with my coffee, I went to the store to buy milk.

 *Note that you could write this last sentence out as two main clauses joined with a conjunction: I was dissatisfied with my coffee, so I went to the store to buy milk.
 ‘Dissatisfied’ is an adjective: I was angry, I was happy, I was dissatisfied.

 #4.
 Gerund Phrase

-A Gerund phrase is a fragment that uses a verb with an ‘ing’ ending (please note: a gerund is NOT a verb!).
-This ‘ing’ ending makes the gerund act like a noun: I like running.
-I like cake.
+A Gerund phrase is a fragment that uses a verb with an ‘ing’ ending (please note: a gerund is NOT a true verb! it needs another verb to work: I am running….
+I was hoping…).